-Compliance with Federal and State Laws and Regulations for 2025-2027 on behalf of the county of tribal nation, we certify ADRC Eau Claire (bunty) (Give the full name of the county or tribal aging unit) has reviewed the appendix to the county or tribal aging plan entitled Assurance Compliance with Federal and State Laws and Regulations for 2025-2027.
-We atthat the activities identified in this plan will be carried out to the best of the abilit county or tribal nation in compliance with the federal and state laws and regulat listed in the Assurances of Compliance with Federal and State Laws and Regulator 2025-2027. assure y of the ions Signature and Title of the Chairperson of the Commission on Aging Date Signature and Title of the Authorized County or Tribal Board Representative Date
+Compliance with Federal and State Laws and Regulations for 2025-2027 has reviewed the appendix to the county or tribal aging plan entitled Assurances of Compliance with Federal and State Laws and Regulations for 2025-2027.
+We assure that the activities identified in this plan will be carried out to the best of the ability of the county or tribal nation in compliance with the federal and state laws and regulations listed in the Assurances of Compliance with Federal and State Laws and Regulations for 2025-2027.